Creating Hope by Educating Tomorrow’s Leaders Today

 $9,000+ in grants

-Through the Laima Microfinance program, women in the village of Mayen-Abun can present a business plan and receive a $500 grant to start their business.
-Coupled with training and support, so far over two dozen women have began their own venture.
+Through the Laima Project, fifty-one women in the village of Mayen-Abun have presented a business plan and received a $500 grant to start their own business,

 crops